najar1412/dev-dash/README.rst

-Dash: Object driven intranet for creatives
+Dash
 ============

-...
+Is an object driven intranet for collaborative projects.

 **...:** ...